rafaeljesus/agile2go/README.md

 This is app is for my portfolio

-Agile2Go is a well tested app, running on Elastic Beanstalk, built with backbone.js, Rails as API and Mongolab as DaaS
+Agile2Go is a well tested app, running on Elastic Beanstalk, built with backbone.js, Rails as API, Firebase for realtime and Mongolab as DaaS

 Setup
 -----